-Tipitina’s Foundation supports Louisiana and New Orleans’ irreplaceable music community and preserves the state’s unique musical cultures through its four main programs:
+Tipitina’s Foundation supports Louisiana and New Orleans’ irreplaceable music community and preserves the state’s unique musical cultures through its main programs:

 - Instruments A Comin’, an ongoing program that has placed millions of dollars worth of musical instruments in Louisiana school band programs.

-- Sunday Youth Music Workshops, an ongoing series of workshops where students of all ages play and learn with some of the region’s best musicians on the legendary stage at Tipitina’s Uptown club.
+- Sunday Youth Music Workshops, an ongoing series of workshops where students of all ages play and learn with some of the region’s best musicians.

 - Tipitina’s Internship Program, an after-school jazz and digital recording program under the artistic direction of Donald Harrison, Jr.

 - Programming supported in part by a grant from the Louisiana Division of the Arts, Office of Cultural Development, Department of Culture, Recreation & Tourism, in cooperation with the Louisiana State Arts Council.
 Funding has also been provided by the National Endowment for the Arts, a Federal agency.

 Additional support provided by William H. Donner Foundation